Gimkhana/Empirical_Analysis_FM/README.md

 #### **About me**

-Applied finance professional specializing in quantitative portfolio optimization and factor investing analysis.
-20+ months across institutional asset management (Amundi), commodity trading (PetroIneos), central banking (Bank Al-Maghrib), and client solutions analytics (FactSet).
-Developed 5+ research papers on multi-asset portfolio construction, crisis-period factor behavior, and yield curve modeling cumulating 2k+ combined downloads across SSRN and ResearchGate.
+Driven finance postgraduate with 20+ months across institutional asset management (Amundi), commodity trading (PetroIneos), central banking (Bank Al-Maghrib), and client solutions analytics (FactSet).
+Developed 5+ research papers on multi-asset portfolio construction, crisis-period factor behavior, and investment strategies cumulating 2k+ downloads across SSRN and ResearchGate.
 I hope you can find value in the research I share.

 In a nutshell: